IkramBouabda/APD_PROJECT/README.md

 - 📜 **Review Questions:** View and edit the questions stored in your app.
 - 📊 **Take Quizzes:** Test your knowledge with a dynamic QCM experience.
 - 🎨 **Enhanced Console Interface:** Leveraging `colorama` and `rich` for a visually appealing experience.
+- User Management:

+   - Register new users
+   - Display previous scores and test dates for returning users
+   - Save user data in JSON
+   - timer for each question
+- Question and Answer Management:

+   - Store questions and options in a structured JSON file
+   - Validate user answers and compute a score
+   - Export results : export user scores to a text file 'user_results.txt' for easy tracking
+- Feedback and Scoring:

+   - Provide feedback for each question
+   - Display the correct answer for incorrect responses
+   - Show the final score at the end of the test

 ---